It’s easy to manually create and update employee profiles within KPA EHS, but many companies wish to automate this process.

 The system will lookup the employee number for each row.
 If the profile already exists, then it will be updated.
 If the profile is not found, it will be created.

-Generally you’ll need someone in your IT group to connect the data from your HR system to KPA EHS.
-In most cases, your IT team will create a CRON job that runs daily, imports data from your HR system, manipulates it into KPA EHS’s dataload format, and uploads it to KPA EHS.
+Generally you’ll need someone in your IT group to connect the data from your HR system to KPA Flex.
+In most cases, your IT team will create a CRON job that runs daily, imports data from your HR system, manipulates it into KPA Flex’s dataload format, and uploads it to KPA Flex.

 Before you automate this process, it’s a good idea to make sure your dataload file is valid.
 The easiest option is to manually upload it to the New Dataload Page.